arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

    }
 ```

-**Note:** In order to be able to update the screen and the task manager, we must include the `lv_task_handler();` function inside the `loop()`.
+> **Note:** In order to be able to update the screen and the task manager, we must include the `lv_task_handler();` function inside the `loop()` function.

 ## 3. Creating the interface

-We will create the screen interface in a new tab called "widgets.h".
+Once we have the main structure of the program filled, let's go now to create the screen interface in a new tab called "widgets.h".
 This interface will show on the screen a text field - where users can visualize the text inputs from the keyboard- and two buttons, the "submit" button that will throw a popup box with the text visualized on the text field, and the other that will launch a virtual keyboard from LVGL allowing the user to fully interact with the interface by using just a mouse.

 ### LVGL widget's events
-To understand the logic behind the LVGL interface, we need to know that it works with **callbacks**, also called **event handlers**, which are functions that are triggered when a specific event happens, e.g. the `myButtonEventHandler` function will be called when there has happened a mouse click over a widget on the screen.
+To understand the logic behind the LVGL interface, you need to know that it works with **callbacks**, also called **event handlers**, which are functions that are triggered when a specific event happens, e.g. the `myButtonEventHandler` function will be called when there has happened a mouse click over a widget on the screen.

 The widgets can be attached to custom callbacks by using the command `lv_obj_set_event_cb( WIDGET, CALLBACK() )`

-**Note:** Sometimes depending on the widget, the event that triggers the callback needs to be defined inside the *event callback* (Look inside `keyboardEventHandler`, it has `lv_keyboard_def_event_cb` to attach the *EVENT* to the current callback)
+> **Note:** Sometimes depending on the widget, the event that triggers the callback needs to be defined inside the *event callback* (Look inside `keyboardEventHandler`, it has `lv_keyboard_def_event_cb` to attach the *EVENT* to the current callback)

-When we attach a callback using `lv_obj_set_event_cb( WIDGET, EVENT_HANDLER )` , we are letting LVGL know that the widget introduced as parameter has linked a function that is going to handle (according to the EVENT_HANDLER stack) what happens when the trigger is activated.
+When you attach a callback using `lv_obj_set_event_cb( WIDGET, EVENT_HANDLER )` , you are letting LVGL know that the widget introduced as parameter has linked a function that is going to handle (according to the EVENT_HANDLER stack) what happens when the trigger is activated.
 Such EVENTS could be:

   * LV_EVENT_PRESSED : when its being pressed
   * LV_EVENT_RELEASED : triggerd when the widget stops being pressed